gnudatalanguage/gdl/paper/paper.md

   (@Coulais_et_al_2010, @Coulais_et_al_2012, @Coulais_et_al_2014, @Coulais_et_al_2019, @Duvert_et_al_2020).
 As a result,
   we have recently announced GDL 1.0.

-In terms of compatibility, GDL aims at a full compatibility with modern IDL language specification, including partial support of the IDL 8 specification and above.
+In terms of compatibility, GDL aims at a full compatibility with IDL language specification, including partial support of the IDL 8 specification and above (syntax is the same, lot of internal functions and procedures are available, with most of the kwywords).
 In addition, GDL is partially compatible with PV-WAVE, another data analysis framework forked from IDL and sharing parts of IDL syntax and library interface.
 GDL aims to closely mimic the behaviour of the IDL compiler and libraries distributed by Harris Geospatial Solutions, so that the existing IDL scripts to be compatible with GDL without any modifications.
 The development has been done by relying on IDL and PV-WAVE